What You Need to Know About IgAN

 Lower proteinuria is better

-1 g/day is an acceptable treatment goal.
+According to expert guidelines for IgAN, proteinuria less than 1 g/day is an acceptable treatment goal.
 Talk to your doctor about a treatment goal that's right for you.

 When it comes to IgAN, it may be time to move a little faster